This inviting one-bedroomed cottage is one of those places where you feel immediately at home.

 Sea, sun and healing waters?
 No problem.
 Costa Brava and its excellent beaches are 35 km away, and the spa of Santa Coloma de Farners just 20 km.

-For people-watching we thoroughly recommend traditional street markets such as the lively one held every Saturday in Vic.
+For people-watching we thoroughly recommend traditional street markets such as the lively one held every ´Tuesday and Saturday in Vic (and Sundays but only fresh food).

 Food and drink?
 Local Arbucies has five restaurants: three are classic Spanish affairs and two are signature restaurants.
 Dining out here is a real treat: Girona has nothing to envy the rest of Spain when it comes to gastronomy.